-I'm a serious sucker for all things BACON!
-I cannot get enough of it.
-I keep packs of it in my freezer at all times.
-If you love bacon this recipe is perfect for you!
+My family is obsessed with mac and cheese, however I'm a sucker for all things BACON!
+Honestly, I cannot get enough of it.
+Seriously, I keep packs of it in my freezer at all times.

-I also happen to be crazy about cheesy recipes!
-If you love melty cheese recipes this smoked bacon mac and cheese recipe is absolutely perfect for YOU!
+Another thing I'm obsessed with is comfort food.
+If you dig comfort food with melty cheese this smoked bacon macaroni and cheese recipe is absolutely perfect for YOU!

 This dish was inspired by Patti Labelle's Over the Rainbow Mac n Cheese.
 If you have not tried hers yet you are really missing out.
 It's beyond decadent, it's filled with 10 kinds of cheese.